On a combinatorial classification of fine compactified universal Jacobians: Fine Compactified Universal Jacobians

 which altogether imply

-So, we can conclude that $\m$ is not induced by a classical universal stability condition.
-However, by remark \ref{rhys25}, or simply by noticing that no single graph $\Gamma$ in $G_{2,4}$ is such that $(3,0,\{1,2\}),(3,0,\{1,3\})$, $(2,0,\{2,3,4\}),(2,0,\{1,2,3\})\in\D(\Gamma)$ and that no contradictions arise when removing any of the conditions in \eqref{eq24}, we deduce that $\m$ restricts to a classical stability condition on the dual graph of every geometric point of $\overline{\M}_{2,4}$.
+So, we can conclude that $\m$ is not a classical universal stability condition.
+However, by remark \ref{rhys25}, or simply by noticing that no single graph $\Gamma$ in $G_{2,4}$ is such that $(3,0,\{1,2\}),(3,0,\{1,3\})$, $(2,0,\{2,3,4\}),(2,0,\{1,2,3\})\in\D(\Gamma)$ and that no contradictions arise when removing any of the conditions in \eqref{eq24}, we deduce that $\m$ restricts to a classical stability condition on the dual graph of every geometric point of $\overline{\M}_{2,4}$, hence, it is semi-classical.

 Moreover, as in the previous example, it is clear that this can be extended to any $n\geq4$. \end{example}